Sports: Cross Roads win highlights county games

 Kaufman proved too stout for Mabank, winning 31-7, while Kemp fell short against Fairfield, 49-21.

 Eustace's struggles continued in a 49-12 loss to Mexia.
-Trinidad was victim to a big first half for Oakwood who stopped the Trojans 57-12.
+Trinidad was victim to a big first half for Oakwood who stormed to a 57-12 win.

 Commented